voulkon/scrape_reviews/README.md

-# Welcome to scrape_reviews
+# 🏴‍☠️ Welcome to scrape_reviews ⚒️

 **The easiest way to get reviews in your hands.**

-scrape_reviews aspires to become a scraping package with a distinct module for each source of reviews.
+scrape_reviews is a module for **scraping Google Maps reviews** that aspires to become a package with a distinct module for each source of reviews (Airbnb, Booking, etc.).

-For now, available is only the scraping of *Google Maps*.

 The user can get reviews either by:
 - scanning a specific place (e.g. Nauru, Myrina, Aspen, Punta Cana) or